-- a. users will not attempt to gain unauthorised access to College IT systems; - b. passwords must be a minimum of eight characters in length, including at least one capital letter and one number, and must be changed at least every two years or when it is suspected a compromise may have been attempted - c. any temporary passwords issued must be changed at first use; - d. passwords must never be written down or disclosed to another individual or organisation; - e. passwords must never be sent in the form of clear text e-mail messages.
+- users will not attempt to gain unauthorised access to College IT systems - passwords must be a minimum of twelve characters in length, including uppercase and lowercase characters, and must be changed when it is suspected a compromise may have been attempted - any temporary passwords issued must be changed at first use - passwords must never be written down or disclosed to another individual or organisation - passwords must never be sent in the form of clear text e-mail messages

-Multi-factor authentication (MFA) will be required for staff login outside college campuses on each device used by the member of staff, including personal owned devices.
+Multi-factor authentication (MFA) will be required for all logins outside of college campuses on each device used by any user including personal owned devices.
 User verification will need to be refreshed in the following scenarios where the user:

-1. has signed out of 365 and back in on the device

-- 2. is signing on from a different device or browser - 3. has had 14 days of inactivity on the device - 4.
-It has been over 90 days since you last used MFA to sign in - 5.
-Your session has been revoked by a system administrator
+- has signed out of 365 and back in on the device - is signing on from a different device or browser - It has been over 30 days since you last using MFA on that resource. - Accessing from non-UK based locations - Your session has been revoked by a system administrator